laravel/docs/homestead.md

           to: /home/vagrant/project1
           type: "nfs"

 > {note} When using NFS on Windows, you should consider installing the [vagrant-winnfsd](https://github.com/winnfsd/vagrant-winnfsd) plug-in.
-This plug-in will maintain the correct user / group permissions for files and directories within the Homestead box.
+This plug-in will maintain the correct user / group permissions for files and directories within the Homestead virtual machine.

 You may also pass any options supported by Vagrant's [Synced Folders](https://www.vagrantup.com/docs/synced-folders/basic_usage.html) by listing them under the `options` key: